Faltenreich/TextInputView/README.md

 hintPadding | dimension | The space between input and hint to define the overlap | TODO moveAnimation | enum | Applied when the input has been cleared or re-filled (options: toggle, animate) | animate overlapAnimation | enum | Applied when the input text overlaps the hint including its padding (options: toggle, animation, push) | toggle

+## FAQ

+- **How does the TextInputView work?**
+- The TextInput wraps a given EditText and replaces its hint with a TextView that is being repositioned as the user focuses the EditText or changes its text.

+- **What about RTL?**
+- Right-to-left input is supported throughout resolving text directions (android:textDirection) and using the Unicode Bidirectional Algorithm (java.text.Bidi).

 ## License